 I liked the drive.
-It showed an island that was largely undeveloped but yet offered amenities that tourists want.
-I spotted lots of different classes of hotels and restaurants, all of which were tucked away into the landscape.
+It showed an island that was largely undeveloped but yet offered enough amenities to keep most tourists happy.
+I spotted lots of different classes of hotels and restaurants, all of which were tastefully tucked away into the landscape.

-There were a few beach restaurants and hotels tastefully set back from the beach.
+There were a few beach restaurants and hotels set back from the beach.
 The water was warm and inviting, and it was relatively free of tourists.
 We found another great restaurant on the beach and enjoyed lunch and drinks while we were there.

 The one downside?
 Garbage had washed up along the sandbar.
 This was a short walk away from the main beach, so it didn’t directly impact our stay.
 But, it did make me wonder what was floating beneath the water on the beach where we were hanging out.
 I wasn’t super keen to swim for too long after noticing the garbage.